Does Kawartha Dairy offer tours?

 Yes we do.
-They are available at any of our 8 Kawartha Dairy stores.
+All of our Kawartha Dairy stores EXCEPT Lindsay have them available.
 The cakes are solid ice cream with icing on the top and lettering is available.
 For more information, contact the store closest to you…the numbers are in the “Our Stores” section of the website.

 Where can I buy your products in the Greater Toronto Area (GTA)?
 What about other parts of the province?

 Kawartha Dairy’s main distribution area is Central Ontario, where our products are available in many retail and foodservice locations.
 In the GTA, our ice cream is available by the scoop and in take home 1.5L packages at a number of outlets.
 For a list of selected locations where you can find our ice cream in the GTA, see the “Where To Buy” section of the website.
 Our other dairy products, such as milk and cream, are not available in the GTA.